Non Hodgkin's Lymphoma

-Marginal zone lymphomas are divided into three distinct categories.
+Marginal zone lymphoma is divided into three distinct categories.

 1. Nodal marginal zone lymphoma

-2. Extranodal marginal zone lymphoma of Mucosa Associated Lymphoid Tissue (MAL)
+2. Extranodal marginal zone lymphoma of Mucosa Associated Lymphoid Tissue (MALT)

 Nodal marginal zone lymphoma

 Nodal marginal zone lymphoma is also known as Monocytoid B-cell Lymphoma.
 It is a very rare entity.
 This lymphoma involves the lymph nodes, and is treated very much the same as similarly staged follicular lymphoma.
 It is an indolent variety of lymphoma but behaves slightly more aggressively than MALT lymphomas.
 Because it is so rare it is difficult to find much information about this type of lymphoma.
-Here is one link with some additional information.
+Here are a few links that give more information.

 A somewhat technical discussion of Nodal Marginal Zone Lymphoma